burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 - decompose the demo into sections

 ### UX / UI
+- reformat the Resources sections to look like Awesome Lists, and then add relevant stuff to the relevant lists
 - rename all pictures to be the same name as the section they're featured in
 - pictures for each chapter intro
 - ayu as default theme